sleepyjonahhh/Lab-2-Cupcake-Collector/README.md

 Collect the target number of cupcakes shown for each course, then reach the end before the timer reaches zero.

-## Requirements

-- Python 3
-- Pygame 2

-The game creates placeholder art automatically when image assets are not available, so it can run without an assets folder.
+ceholder art automatically when image assets are not available, so it can run without an assets folder.